mlundine/Shoreline_Extraction_GAN/README.md

 kml_merged/ will contain all extracted shorelines in two separate kmls for each side of the split images.

-shapefile_merged/ will contain six shapefiles (three for each side).
+shapefile_merged/ will contain six shapefiles (three for each side):

-The first two contain all of the extracted shorelines.
+* The first two contain all of the extracted shorelines.
-The next two (with suffix simplify20) contain the extracted shorelines simplfied to only having vertices every 20 m.
+* The next two (with suffix simplify20) contain the extracted shorelines simplfied to only having vertices every 20 m.
-The next two (with suffix simplify20vtx) contain the simplified shorelines filtered by number of vertices with a recursive three-sigma filter.
+* The next two (with suffix simplify20vtx) contain the simplified shorelines filtered by number of vertices with a recursive three-sigma filter.
-The last two (with suffix simplify20vtxsmooth) contain the simplified and filtered shorelines smoothed out with Chaikens algorithm.
+* The last two (with suffix simplify20vtxsmooth) contain the simplified and filtered shorelines smoothed out with Chaikens algorithm.

 The last two shapefiles should have the best results.
 The vertex filter is used to filter out erroneous shorelines that were extracted from noisy imagery.